 If there is a chance that you will be away from Japan for more than 12 months, it is still recommended to get a Re-entry permit before you leave Japan.

-With the introduction of new Immigration law from July 9, 2012, a Resident Card replaced an Alien Registration Card.
+With the introduction of new Immigration law from July 9, 2012, a Resident Card replaced the Alien Registration Card.

 For those arriving in Japan with the Certificate of Eligibility, a Resident Card will be issued upon arrival at the airport (Narita, Haneda, Kansai, Nagoya, New Chitose, Hiroshima and Fukuoka).

 For those who are already resident in Japan, a new card will be issued at the time of the next visa renewal (or change of visa status).